-On February 24, 2016 general obligation bonds issued were refunding the 1995 Series D Bonds, the 2004 Series A Bonds, the 2004 Series B Bonds, and the 2006 Refunding Bonds.
-The refunding resulted in a loss on refunding of \$603,713 which is recorded as a deferred outflow of resources and amortized over the life of the refunding bonds using the straight line method.
+On February 24, 2016 general obligation bonds issued were refunding the 1995 Series D Bonds, the 2004 Series B Bonds, and the 2006 Refunding Bonds.
+The refunding resulted in a loss on refunding of \$603,713 which is recorded as a deferred outflow of resources and amortized over the life of the refunding bonds using the straight-line method.